 Bridge to the Future was founded in 2005, and is now part of the KAMA division of Oranim College.
 Oranim is one of the leading teacher training institutes in Israel, and the KAMA division specialises in combining learning & fieldwork to advance leadership, community cohesion, and ecological sustainability.

-Ido Shelem is the CEO and Founder of Bridge to the Future.
+Ido Shelem is the founder of Bridge to the Future.
 He is a lawyer turned community entrepreneur.
 Ido is a former strategic advisor to government departments, leading businesses, and foreign governments.
 He specializes in developing effective methods for developing strong communities in Israel’s border communities (its periphery).

 Orna Bader leads BTF's neighborhood development in Beit Shean.
 Her areas of expertise are education, project management, training and coaching in management development.
 She has recently retired from the Ministry of Education where she held a number of special advisor roles to the Director-General in technology, reducing inequalities in the Arab sector.
 Prior to leading BTF’s neighborhood development work, she managed BTF’s program in Jizr-a-Zarqa.

 Erica Dyson is BTF's business analyst and designer.
 She specializes in program evaluation and data visualization.
 She has directed socio-economic regeneration programs and public/private partnerships for many years.
 Her areas of expertise are project management, social housing, partnership agreements and city strategic planning.
 Before making aliya, she was a visiting professor at Salford University Center for the Built Environment, an evaluator of public sector projects for the UK government, a former chair of small theater and board director of two social housing companies.